-The multimedia video discussion edtech tool, Flipgrid, is an interactive and engaging platform that can be used for creative lesson plans that promote critical-thinking, creativity, communication and collaboration.
+The multimedia video discussion edtech tool, Flip (formerly Flipgrid), is an interactive and engaging platform that can be used for creative lesson plans that promote critical-thinking, creativity, communication and collaboration.

-Flipgrid has many features and learning enhancements.
-For an overview, check out “What is Flipgrid And How Does it Work for Teachers”.
+Flip has many features and learning enhancements.
+For an overview, check out “What is Flip And How Does it Work for Teachers” (opens in new tab).

-While this is a sample Flipgrid lesson plan for upper elementary and middle school students that is focused on digital storytelling in an English Language Arts class, Flipgrid can be effectively leveraged in all content areas to provide instruction, help students develop skills, connect with one another, and assess their depth of knowledge.
+While this is a sample Flip lesson plan for upper elementary and middle school students that is focused on digital storytelling in an English Language Arts class, Flip can be effectively leveraged in all content areas to provide instruction, help students develop skills, connect with one another, and assess their depth of knowledge.

 Subject: English Language Arts